Nadja Benaissa: 2000–2003: Breakthrough with No Angels

 In mid-2000, Benaissa, along with thousands of other women, applied for the debut installment of the German reality television program Popstars, a talent show looking to put together an all-female band.
-Sailing through the selection process, judges Simone Angel, Rainer Moslener and Mario M. Mendryzcki were generally impressed by her performances, which earned her a position in the top ten finalists despite her struggle with dancing choreography.
+Sailing through the selection process, judges Simone Angel, Rainer Moslener and Mario M. Mendrzycki were generally impressed by her performances, which earned her a position in the top ten finalists despite her struggle with dancing choreography.
 During a special episode in November 2000, jury member Angel eventually disclosed that Benaissa had been selected to become part of the final five-member girl group No Angels.
 Initially hesitant about signing a recording contract which would force her to leave her baby daughter with her parents, the show's producers remained persuasive and Benaissa eventually agreed on joining the band.

 With the final five members of the band in place, Popstars continued tracking the development and struggles of the group who left homes to move into a shared flat near Munich, Bavaria.
 However, it took another four months until the band released their debut single "Daylight in Your Eyes", which would subsequently appear on the band's debut album Elle'ments (2001).
 Both the single and the album became an unexpected but record-breaking success, when both instantly entered the top position on the Austrian, German and Swiss Media Control singles, albums and airplay charts, giving No Angels one of the most successful debuts in years.
 Suffering from the separation from her daughter, Benaissa burned out within months, a subject on which she later commented:

 "I was completely unprepared, overwhelmed with the work and the fame.
 I enjoyed being with the girls, singing, recording, but it was more about keeping the media interested – there was always a camera in your face.
 And I had no time for my daughter."